jbgreenh/pmp-analytics/data/README.md

 # data

-place the files required to run scripts in this folder
+place the `required files` to run scripts in this folder
-more information on `required files` can be found in the main [README](../README.md) for this project
+more information on `required files` for each script can be found in the main [README](../README.md) for this project